okta/okta-signin-widget/src/v3/README.md

 * If your org uses Identity Engine, you're ready to plan your widget migration.

 Start by evaluating whether the 3rd-generation widget supports everything you need.

-X

-Y

-Z
+TODO supported capabilities

+TODO start with proof of concept, test org

+TODO enable EA

+TODO check brand color contrast

+TODO check sign-in page widget version

+TODO how to rollback

+TODO summary of what's changing for end-users

 ## Advanced